AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/measure/tam-main-dashboard.md

 ![](assets/five.png)

-If instead of viewing the Account List Dashboard you want to drill-down into a named account, click **More Details** under its name...
+If instead of viewing the Account List Dashboard you want to drill-down into a named account, click **[!UICONTROL More Details]** under its name...

 ![](assets/six.png)